 How To Sell a San Francisco Fixer

 There are strategies for selling every type of property, and San Francisco fixer uppers are no different.
-Fixer uppers come with their own set of issues, obstacles, and special considerations.
-Often it has been years even decades since the property was maintained in any fashion whatsoever, and it may be unclear where to begin in order to put the home up for sale and receive the highest return.
+Fixers (fixer upper, fixer, flip, tear down, distressed property, cash deal) come with their own set of issues, obstacles, and special considerations.
+Often it has been years even decades since the property was maintained in any fashion whatsoever, and it may be unclear where to even begin updating the property before putting the home up for sale in order to receive the highest return.
 Sometimes fixer properties have been issued Notices of Abatement or even “Red Tagged” by the city meaning they are unsafe for habitation.
 In some instances the neighbors are so fed up with the dilapidated appearance of the home that they have begun calling the city to investigate.

 Do you have a probate, a trust, or a fixer upper you are considering selling?
 We will put together a free analysis of the property’s value and show you the best way to market the home.
 Call or email us!